 Joyce Tischler, affectionately known as “the Mother of Animal Law,” is the co-founder of the Animal Legal Defense Fund and was ALDF’s executive director for twenty-five years.
-Currently, as ALDF general counsel, Joyce is responsible for in-house legal matters, as well as writing, lecturing on, and promoting the field of animal law.
 She has been called a visionary, a leader, an inspiration, and a role model–she is that and so much more.
 She’s also an exceptional attorney.

 Joyce Tischler has devoted her career to the development and advancement of animal law.
 When she began, there was no field of animal law: no animal law courses, no animal law programs, and no animal law nonprofits.
 Joyce decided to change that.

 Animals have always been a very important part of Joyce’s life.
 As soon as her parents allowed her to walk around the block, she was bringing home cats and injured birds.
 A sheltie she named Princess Fox was adopted by her family when Joyce was nine years old and became Joyce’s soul mate for thirteen years.
 As Joyce reached adulthood and thought about her career, there was no obvious fit for animals.
 But in college, she helped run an ad-hoc cat shelter on campus, while working towards her BA in Political Science from Queens College of the City University of New York.

 In law school, the only law review article she wanted to write was about legal rights for animals (one of the very first to address this issue).
 Her article, “ Rights for Nonhuman Animals: A Guardianship Model for Dogs and Cats,” received dramatic response from her professors and colleagues and continues to influence the greatest philosophers in animal law today.
 She earned her JD from the University of San Diego, where she was also a member of the San Diego Law Review, Steering Committee on Women in the Law, and Environmental Law Society.